 The modal difference matters more than it sounds.
 Chat has a fundamentally different rhythm than voice — responses are shorter, interruptions are possible, the cadence of natural conversation is different.
 Platforms that bolt voice onto a chat-first architecture tend to produce AI that talks like a chat bot, not a person you’d be on the phone with.

-What I know from public sources
+What we know from public sources

 The platform has a smaller footprint than the major companion apps.
 The user community is vocal and tends to skew toward users who specifically want voice interaction rather than text.
 That’s a self-selected group, which makes their reviews both more reliable about the voice quality and less reliable about the overall platform.